GruffCassquatch/FoodTweaker/README.md

 A mod for the Long Dark.
 CHOOSE THE CORRECT MOD VERSION TO MATCH YOUR GAME VERSION

-UPDATED FOR 2.12 / TFTFT BY PHAEDRUS
+UPDATED FOR 2.12 / TFTFT BY PHAEDRUS, LATEST UPDATES BY ROMAIN

 ## Mod features:
   * Adjust calories of food items (meat, fish, drinks, packaged goods etc.)